 What is urban farming?

 Urban farming, or urban agriculture, can be described as the growing of plants in and around towns, cities, and urban environments.
 Until recently, farming has been a rural activity only.
 With the development of technology, and a pressing need to find sustainable ways of production and consumption, more developed areas use farming techniques.

 Why is urban farming such a popular trend?

-Benefits of Urban Farming
+Benefits of urban farming

 Urban farming comes with a bunch of benefits over conventional farming.Here are some reasons why we think urban farms offer a lot of value to any community that they’re a part of:

 Creates Fresher, Healthier Foods

 When you buy a tomato or any other type of produce at the supermarket, you’re buying something that was picked underripe.
 It’s a necessity, since produce needs to be shipped across the country, and it can often take several days for it to pass through all of the distribution channels and arrive at its final destination.

 Urban farming creates fresh produce closer to where it’s finally consumed.
 That means fewer food miles traveled, which is great for cutting down on carbon emissions to help fight climate Change.
 Food from urban farms is far more likely to be perfectly ripe, more nutritious, and produced in the right season.
 As a farmer, the upside to this is that customers are willing to pay a premium for freshness and local production.
 Giving people nutrient-dense healthy alternatives will help reduce the risk of obesity, diabetes, heart disease, and other conditions in the area.

 Urban Regeneration and Use of Under-Utilized Spaces